lauringlab/COVID19SequenceCompile/README.md

 YYYYMMDD = Year, Month, and Day of when the samples arrived/the manifest file was received
 \# = Number of the manifest; Will usually be a "1", but if two batches of samples arrive on the same day from the same source, with two separate associated manifest files, then these would be numbered accordingly

+---

+##### Samples

+Samples are received, and sequenced on plates using Nanopore or Illumina systems.
+Plate Map files are generating, matching samples to their location on those plates.

+---

+##### Plate Map File Column Format

+##### Plate Map File Name Format

+---

+These Nanopore or Illumina systems generate .fastq formatted files, containing the raw sequence data for each sample.
+There is a python script on the lab computer that converts these files to .fasta files, with a ">" symbol marking the beginning of each new sequence.
+After that symbol will be a string denoting the barcode value for the corresponding sample, and the sequence will proceed on a new line following that information.

+---

+There is another python script that takes the generated .fasta file and replaces the barcode string with the matching sample ID string.
+Once this .fasta file has been created, it will be used in the Pangolin, Next Clade, and GISAID uploads.

+---

+##### Pangolin

+Instructions for installing the command line version of Pangolin can be found here: